AdityaBhattacharya1/lorem-travels/README.md

 -   Statically generated (_SSG_)
 -   Works offline (requires the pages to be loaded before at least once, in order to facilitate browser caching)
 -   Can act like an e-commerce store (payment powered by Stripe API)
--   Mobile responsive and page transitions
+-   Mobile responsive
+-   Page transitions

 # Technologies Used: